narensen/demoire.dat/README.md

 # demoiré.dat
 Provides edge over Traditional CNN and GANs in accuracy and efficiency

-# Image Restoration with Deformable Attention Transformer
+# Image Restoration with Deformable Attention Transformer and CNN

 This project implements an image restoration model using a Deformable Attention Transformer (DAT) architecture.
 The model is designed to remove moiré patterns from images using the UHDM dataset.